PESTILLILAB/PESTILLILAB.github.io/content/positions/_index.md

     content: |
         We’re seeking an enthusiastic postdoc or data scientist with expertise in neuroimaging or computer science to join the Pestilli Lab on a Wellcome Trust-funded project.
 The role involves developing an International Data Governance Framework (IDGF) for brain & health data and leading related scientific publications <a href='https://bridge.incf.org/'>Learn more</a>.

-        To apply, please send an email to  Dr. Pestilli (pestilli[at]utexas[dot]edu) and Dr. Mackenzie (annie[dot]mackenzie[at]utexas[dot]edu), using the subject line "International Data Governance Framework (IDGF)".
+        To apply, please send an email to  Dr. Pestilli (pestilli[at]utexas[dot]edu) and Amanda Nelson (amandanelson89@utexas.edu), using the subject line "International Data Governance Framework (IDGF)".
 Include a cover letter expressing your interest in the project, your CV, and a research statement.
 ---